 You have the above hosting comparison table to have a good idea about Bluehost vs Hostgator.
 Then, see what options are enabled and better for you.
 But the main idea is that Bluehost is better in terms of speed and reliability.

-However, both companies offer good quality hosting service for WordPress.
-They have professional customer support by phone, live chat or email ticket.
+However, both companies offer a good quality hosting service for WordPress.
+They have professional customer support by phone, live chat, or email ticket.

 The customer support should be fast and available all the time, and I’ve never found an issue with these hosting providers.
 But please keep in mind that if you’re hosting on shared environments.
 That means you’re sharing the same resources with other people.
 That’s why making things clean from viruses and bad applications are better for all.

 If you have a new theme or application that you want to upload to your server, make sure to scan it locally and in the cloud if possible and you will be safe all the time.